Satpanth: History

-The foundational narrative of the Gupti community of Bhavnagar references Pir Sayyid Imam Shah's Satpanth teachings.
+The foundational narrative of the Gupti community of Bhavnagar references Pir Sadardin's Satpanth teachings.
 It discusses the pilgrimage of their Hindu ancestors to the sacred city of Kashi to bathe in the Ganges in search of forgiveness for their sins.
-On their way to Kashi, they encountered Imam Shah near Ahmedabad, who explained the futility of the journey and that they could bathe in the Ganges at that very place.
+On their way to Kashi, they encountered Pir Sadardin near Ahmedabad, who explained the futility of the journey and that they could bathe in the Ganges at that very place.
 He explained the mysteries of the Satpanth to pilgrims, who joined the path of their new spiritual guide.
-Gupti leaders were given an audience (dīdār) with the Ismaili Imam Sir Sultan Muhammad Shah Aga Khan III in 1939.
-Details of this encounter are recorded in the Khojki book The Jewel of Mercy, which describes how the Imam told the Gupti leaders that Imamshah had correctly shown them recognition of the Imam of the time, in accordance with his own beliefs.
-The Imam further urged them to perform esoteric worship (bāṭinī ‘ibādat), never pretentiously, and to never cause pain to anyone.
+Satpanth leaders were given an audience (Deedar) with the Ismaili Imam Sir Sultan Muhammad Shah Aga Khan III in 1939.
+Details of this encounter are recorded in the Khojki book The Jewel of Mercy, which describes how the Imam told the Satpanth leaders that Pir Sadardin had correctly shown them recognition of the Imam of the time, in accordance with his own beliefs.
+The Imam further urged them to perform esoteric worship (Bāṭinī ‘Ibādah), never pretentiously, and to never cause pain to anyone.

-Pir Sayyid Imam Shah married the daughter of Shah Muhammad Shah II Bakhri, the Sultan of the Gujarat Sultanate, who gave birth to Pir Sayed Nur/Nar Muhammad Shah (d.
-1534 CE).
-Pir Sayed Imam Shah died in 1520 CE and was buried in Pirana, Gujarat, the site of his famous Dargah.
+Pir Sadardin married the daughter of Shah Muhammad Shah II Bakhri, the Sultan of the Gujarat Sultanate, who gave birth to Pir Sayyid Nur Muhammad Shah.
+Pir Sadardin died in 1520 CE and was buried in Pirana, Gujarat.
 It is said that he abjured traditional Ismailism and created a community far more syncretic with Hinduism, Buddhism and Jainism.
 The reason for this schism is often attributed to legends of a quarrel with his kin or a shift in his own philosophy and theology.
-Weighing up the extant evidence, it appears that he remained ingrained in Nizari Ismailism and demonstrated unswerving loyalty to the Nizari Ismaili Imams, see List of Isma'ili imams for further information, till his death, and never took any other route in his ambition.
-He remains famous and revered by his followers for encouraging the preservation of traditional (mostly Hindu) culture and customs, in stark contrast to other Islamic and Christian missions.
-According to "The Shorter Encyclopaedia of Islam"(Leiden, 1961, p.
-167), "As far as it is possible to ascertain, he cannot be regarded as the founder of a new sect, as he remained loyal to the Imam of his time."
-He wrote many ginans which are recited by the Nizari Ismailis.
-He had four sons, viz.
-Sayed Alam Shah, Sayed Ali Shah, Sayed Bakar Shah and Sayed Nur Muhammad Shah, and a daughter called Shams Khatoon.
+Weighing up the extant evidence, it appears that he remained ingrained in Ismailism and demonstrated a high degree of loyalty to the Ismaili Imams, until his death, and never took any other route in his ambition.
+He remains famous and revered by his followers for encouraging the preservation of Hindu and other indigenous cultures and customs, in stark contrast to other Islamic and Christian missionaries.
+He had four sons, Sayyid Alam Shah, Sayyid Ali Shah, Sayyid Bakar Shah and Sayyid Nur Muhammad Shah, and a daughter called Shams Khatun.